awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

 ## Customizing iSCSI Settings<a name="recommendediSCSISettings"></a>

-After setting up your initiator, we highly recommend that you customize your iSCSI settings to prevent the initiator from disconnecting from targets\.
+After you set up your initiator, we highly recommend that you customize your iSCSI settings to prevent the initiator from disconnecting from targets\.

 By increasing the iSCSI timeout values as shown in the following steps, you make your application better at dealing with write operations that take a long time and other transient issues such as network interruptions\.